jts272/pp3-lidl-bake-mate/README.md

 ### Display Program Introduction

-On program start, the user is presented with a text box that serves to get the first-time user accquainted with the program.
+On program start, the user is presented with a text box that serves to get the first-time user acquainted with the program.
 It informs the user what the program does.
 Links are given so that the user may access the accompanying worksheet and this readme document.